BARD Graduate Center Library Talk, February 11, 2019

 My mission as an artist, writer, and now as the founder of Artpoetica, my studio and project space in Brooklyn, is to tell the sometimes brutal truth about what I see around me, and to honor and celebrate my own and other’s ability to both hold and envision.

-Race and Gender in My Work
+Race and Gender in My Art and Poetry

 In the world I grew up in, blackness and the feminine were assigned certain qualities that remain pretty much intact today: the Void, the organic, uncontrollable, flowing, soft, deep, mysterious, untrustworthy, primitive, ugly, unclean.
 I remember being referred to as a Negro, and feeling on a gut level that that was an attempt to make a thing out of me.
 I remember jumping rope and noticing a group of boys snickering because my underpants showed, and how confused and wounded I felt.
 And yet, blackness and femaleness have been the deepest reservoirs for me.
 There’s an unease or dis-ease that I’ve sensed for as long as I can remember around being female and black.
 This hum of threat, and my confusion as to the why of it, are where my work comes from.
 Each thing I make is a kind of spirit bomb, an assertion of, and evidence of moments unconstrained.
 Over decades I’ve built a life that is defiantly erotic.
 By erotic I mean open, without fear of being subsumed, while understanding that the body I’m in is continually disappearing and re-appearing.